Date of Degree

 Delis-Kaplan Executive Function System, Dorsolateral Prefrontal Cortex, Executive functioning, Frontal lobe, Lesion, Ventromedial Prefrontal Cortex

 Copyright 2010 Ekaterina Keifer

 Keifer, Ekaterina.
-"Performance of patients with ventromedial prefrontal, dorsolateral prefrontal, and non-frontal lesions on the Delis-Kaplan Executive Function System." dissertation, University of Iowa, 2010.
+"Performance of patients with ventromedial prefrontal, dorsolateral prefrontal, and non-frontal lesions on the Delis-Kaplan Executive Function System."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.